0xPolygonMiden/miden-vm/docs/src/design/stack/io_ops.md

 To simplify description of memory access request value, we first define the following variables:

-The value representing state of memory before the operation (values in registers $h_0, h_1, h_2$ are set by the prover nondeterministically):
+The value representing state of memory before the operation (values in registers $h_0, h_1, h_2$ are set by the prover non-deterministically):

 $$
 v_{old} = \alpha_4 \cdot s_0' + \sum_{i=2}^3\alpha_{i+4} \cdot h_i'